gapacurar/AIFacade/docs/developer_guide.md

 ### config.py

-Currently holds only the main Config but it can be scaled to hold more, such as "Test config" or "Production Config" depending on your needs.
+Currently holds only the main Config, but it can be scaled to hold more, such as "Test config" or "Production Config", depending on your needs.
 This module loads environment variables using python-dotenv.
 Config: Central configuration class for Flask application settings.